icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 )
 ```

-If the operation is successful, the method returns the updated Healthcare Element as it is stored in the Backend.
+If the operation is successful, the method returns the updated Healthcare Element.

 :::caution

-To update a Healthcare Element, both id and rev fields must be valid.
+To update a Healthcare Element, both id and rev fields must be valid:

+* the id should be the one of an existing Healthcare Element
+* the rev is a field automatically managed by the iCure Back-End to handle conflicts.
+It must be equal to the one of the
+Healthcare Element stored in the backend.

 :::